 Carmen is admitted to practice in the United States Supreme Court, the United States Courts of Appeals for the Seventh Circuit and the Tenth Circuit, and the United States Court of Military Appeals.

 All our attorneys are admitted to the Illinois Supreme Court and the Illinois Appellate Courts.

 Call us for a confidential evaluation of your case.

-Carmen D. Caruso Law Firm is an independent trial practice law firm based in Chicago that represents clients in substantial franchise and dealership, commercial litigation, business litigation, intellectual property, real estate, contract, fraud, business tort, professional liability, civil rights, employment law cases and commercial franchise arbitration in Illinois and across the country.
+Carmen D. Caruso Law Firm is an independent trial practice law firm based in Chicago.
+Our attorneys represent clients in substantial franchise and dealership, commercial litigation, business litigation, intellectual property, real estate, contract, fraud, business tort, professional liability, civil rights, and employment law cases and commercial arbitration in Illinois and across the country.